wizgurl101/get-together-nextjs-app/README.md

 ## What have I learnt from this project
 - Intro to using the NextJS framework which provide tools to make a full-stack web app
+- Use this framework to make a basic CRUD app
 - NextJS is suitable if SEO is a concern

 ## Screenshots